tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/2/LessonPlan.md

 ### 4. Instructor Do: Smart Contract Specifications Review (10 min)

-Walkthrough the solution and highlight the following:
+Review the solution and highlight the following:

 ```Solidity
 using Counters for Counters.Counter;